harbik/colorimetry/README.md

 In this library an [Illuminant] is a spectral representation of the light which hits an object.

 The most common illuminant is daylight.
-The CIE has defined the D65 standard illuminant, and recommends to use this as default daylight illuminant.
+The CIE has defined the D65 standard illuminant, and recommends using this as default daylight illuminant.
 This library uses [StdIlluminant] for the CIE recommended standard illuminants, in particular [StdIlluminant::D65] for default daylight.
 Daylight is not constant - it varies with time of day, season, and weather.

-Another source of light are electric lamps, such a incandescent light bulbs.
+Another source of light are electric lamps, such as incandescent light bulbs.
 They generate light by thermal emission from a very hot tungsten filament in a glass envelope.
 In physics, the spectral properties of thermal emission is described by Planck's law.
-For incandescent light bulbs, the CIE recommends to use the A-illuminant, in this library available as [StdIlluminant::A].
+For incandescent light bulbs, the CIE recommends using the A-illuminant, in this library available as [StdIlluminant::A].

 This example calculates the Illuminance and CIE 1931 (x, y) chromaticity